ecwpz91/cloud-native-workshop-v2m1-guides/break-monolith-apart1.md

  * RESTEasy to expose the REST endpoints
  * Hibernate ORM with Panache to perform CRUD operations on the database
  * A PostgreSQL database; see below to run one via Linux Container
- * Some example `Dockerfile`s to generate new images for JVM and Native mode compilation
+ * Some example `Dockerfiles` to generate new images for JVM and Native mode compilation

 `Hibernate ORM` is the de facto JPA implementation and offers you the full breadth of an Object Relational Mapper.
 It makes complex mappings possible, but it does not make simple and common mappings trivial.
 Hibernate ORM with